Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Introduction

-Finally, we turn to the specific example of charge-sharpening transitions in monitored circuits.
-We consider $\mathbb{Z}_{N}$ symmetric circuits subject to weak (imperfect) charge measurements on every spin at each timestep.
-In the bulk description, this procedure produces a gauge theory state subjected to weak measurements on every link.
-Charge sharpening occurs when measurements collapse an initial coherent superposition of several global charge sectors onto a single, definite sector.
-Within the bulk description, this precisely corresponds to a decodability transition whereby logical information encoded in the surface code is destroyed.
-Furthermore, we show that this phenomenon admits a natural interpretation as a confinement transition~\cite{Separability_Trannsition_FiniteT,Separability_Transitions_Topological_Codes}.
-While our framework applies to general symmetry groups, we present explicit calculations for $\mathbb{Z}_N$ symmetric circuits.
-In the charge-fuzzy phase, the post-measurement ensemble of gauge wavefunctions retains long-range entanglement (LRE) leading to an exponentially large sharpening timescale $(t_{\#}\sim e^{L})$.
-Once the system crosses the sharpening threshold, the ensemble supports only short-range entanglement (SRE), resulting in a rapid sharpening timescale $(t_{\#}\sim \mathcal{O}(1))$.
-We show that when $N>4$, the bulk gauge theory can enter an intermediate Coulombic phase featuring emergent gapless photons and power-law correlations.
-In this regime the sharpening timescale becomes linear, $(t_{\#}\sim L)$, mirroring the behavior found in the $U(1)$ symmetric circuits.
-New phases emerging from non-abelian symmetric circuits will be discussed in a forthcoming work.
+We further consider $\mathbb{Z}_{N}$ symmetric circuits subject to weak (imperfect) charge measurements of every spin at each timestep.
+In the bulk gauge description, this yields a $\mathbb{Z}_{N}$ surface code subject to weak measurements of every link of the code.
+Charge sharpening corresponds to a measurement-induced decodability transition in the bulk, whereby logical information is destroyed by the measuring observer.
+We find that the point at which the observer gains classical information about the global charge coincides with the point at which measurements destroy the underlying quantum information encoded in the logical spin states.
+Furthermore, we show that this phenomenon admits a natural interpretation in the bulk as a confinement transition~\cite{Separability_Trannsition_FiniteT,Separability_Transitions_Topological_Codes}.
+In the charge-fuzzy phase, the post-measurement ensemble of gauge wavefunctions are deconfined leading to an exponentially large sharpening timescale $(t_{\#}\sim e^{L})$.
+However, once the system crosses the sharpening threshold, the gauge states become flux condensates resulting in a rapid sharpening timescale $(t_{\#}\sim \mathcal{O}(1))$.
+When $N>4$, we find that the circuit can enter an intermediate phase with a linear sharpening timescale $(t_{\#}\sim L)$, mirroring the behavior found in the U(1) symmetric circuits.
+In this regime, the bulk gauge theory enters a Coulombic phase featuring emergent gapless photons and power-law correlations.
+Although our formalism is fully general, in this work we focus primarily on $\mathbb{Z}_{N}$-symmetric circuits.
+The rich structure of phases arising in non-abelian symmetric circuits will be explored in a forthcoming work.